sidharthanmehalan/Securin_Assessment/README.md

 # Securin_Assessment
 My solution to the Doomed Dice problem statement.
-PartA.py - contains solution to partA
-PartB.py - contains solution to partB
+PartA.py - contains solution to part A, PartB.py - contains solution to part B